ANNE VACHELL (1542-1612+)

 ANNE VERNON (d.
 1570)

 Anne Vernon was the youngest daughter of George Vernon of Hodnet, Shropshire (d.c.1554) and Mary Lacon (1506-April 27, 1563).
 She and her sister were left £400 toward their marriages by their father.
 Their mother increased that inheritance to 900 marks and specified that the two girls be governed by their half-sister, Joyce Lucy (née Acton) and her husband, Thomas Lucy of Charlecote, Warwickshire.
 Her mother also left Anne a tablet of gold, a purse of tawny velvet containing 20 marks, her best gold bracelet and best gold billiment, and half of her clothing.
 Anne made her will on September 29, 1570.
 It was proved November 23, 1570.
 She styled herself Anne Vernon of Charlecote, gentlewoman.
-She left her half sister Lucy her upper billiment of goldsmith’s work and a gold ring and her sister Dorothy all the money she did not bequeath elsewhere, along with her little chain of gold, two of her best gowns and kirtles, two of her best partlets, one pair of drawn sleeves unwrought, one new coif of drawn-work, her best petticoat, her cloak and safeguard, two little caskets, one coffer, certain samplers, two smocks, kerchiefs, and all the things that belonged to their late mother.
+She left her half sister her upper billiment of goldsmith’s work and a gold ring.
+Dorothy received all the money Anne did not bequeath elsewhere, along with her little chain of gold, two of her best gowns and kirtles, two of her best partlets, one pair of drawn sleeves unwrought, one new coif of drawn-work, her best petticoat, her cloak and safeguard, two little caskets, one coffer, certain samplers, two smocks, kerchiefs, and all the things that belonged to their late mother.
 The entire will can be found at http://www.oxford-shakespeare.com.

 DOROTHY VERNON (1545-1584)